-In the cold winter months, you’re probably most concerned with keeping your family warm and comfortable.
+In the cold winter months in Anchorage and the Mat-Su Valley, you’re probably most concerned with keeping your family warm and comfortable.
 However, your home needs a little TLC too – to avoid serious damage from the cold.
 One of the most common problems homeowners face due to cold weather is frozen pipes.
 A frozen pipe can not only wreak havoc on your plumbing system but also cause water damage to your carpet, walls and even your home’s foundation.
 With better understanding, you can save you money and stress by avoiding frozen pipes.

 Once your pipes have frozen, it may be too late to prevent a serious problem.
 Once the freezing occurs, it is best to immediately call an emergency plumber to determine the best course of action.
 In reality, prevention is the best.

 - Drain Water from Unused Lines – Hoses and outdoor faucets should be drained prior to freezing weather.
 If there is no water in the pipes or hose it cannot freeze.

 - Turn Off Outdoor Water – If you have an inside on/off spout to supply water to outdoor plumbing, turn it off when cold weather is coming.
 Doing this is a very simple way to keep the pipes most likely to freeze from freezing.